-Applications for Cohort 2, starting in September 2020, are now open.
-The deadline for applications is 31st January 2020.
+Applications for Cohort 2, starting in September 2020, are now closed.
+The deadline for applications was 31st January 2020.
 Approximately 13 studentships are available.

 Should there still be places available, applications will be re-opened with a second deadline in May 2020.
-However, all places may be allocated after the first deadline therefore we encourage you to apply early.
+However, all places may be allocated after the first deadline.
 Applicants who do not meet the eligibility requirements (please see below for details) will have their applications assessed after the second deadline.

 Please note we will retain your email address for the purpose of communicating with you about applying to study at the CDT only.
 Your contact details will not be used for any other topic, nor passed on to anybody else.

 CDT studentships fund four years of study, covering the annual university fees, and providing a highly competitive (enhanced) stipend.
 To be considered for one of the studentships, candidates will need to satisfy the EPSRC funding eligibility criteria.
 In particular, to be eligible for a full award (stipend and fees), a student must have (and be able to evidence):

 - settled status in the UK, meaning they have no restrictions on how long they can stay,